ahqstore/client/latest.md

 - Android 12+ (armv7) [literally my phone]
 - Android 12+ (aarch64)

+### What about Windows 10?

+AHQ Store is **designed** to run on **Windows 10**.
+Windows 11 and 10 basically share the same core so if it works on Windows 11, you can expect it to work with Windows 10 as well.
+In case there is any problem, create an issue and it will be worked on.

 Also, we are trying our most to support:

 - Ubuntu 24.04 (x86_64)
 - Ubuntu 24.04 (aarch64)
 - Android 9+ (same arches; you must update your "Android System Webview" to latest available version)

-### What about Windows 10?

-We do not officialy support it, but it **should** work, we do not have hardwares to test on it.
-Issues will be worked on nonetheless.

 ## More exciting news 👌